 | Whether you call it Old Glory, the Stars and Stripes, the Star Spangled Banner or the Red, White and Blue…the United States Flag is much more than just a pretty piece of fabric. |

 Because it represents our living nation, the flag is a living symbol of our country.
 You'll see it waving proudly outside our homes and businesses, schools and offices, in cities and towns all across America.
-And not just on June 14th, but all year long.

 Let's get started with an introduction to the United States Flag Code.